sveltia/sveltia-cms/README.md

 - A completely new Asset Library, built separately from the image selection dialog, makes it easy to manage all of your files, including images, videos and documents.
   - Navigate between the global media folder and per-collection media folders[^6].
   - Preview image, audio, video, text and PDF files.
 Check your site’s [CSP](#set-up-content-security-policy) if the preview doesn’t work.
-  - Copy the public URL or file path of one or more selected assets to clipboard.
-  - Copy the text or image data of of a selected asset to clipboard.
+  - Copy the public URL, file path or text/image data of a selected asset to clipboard.
+  - Edit plaintext assets, including SVG images.
+  - Replace existing assets.
   - Download one or more selected assets at once.
   - Delete one or more selected assets at once.
   - Upload multiple assets at once, including files in nested folders, by browsing or dragging and dropping them into the library[^5].